 - Compassionate & Highly Experienced Team of Dentists

 What Causes Gum Disease?

-A range of factors contribute to gum disease, including heredity and diet.
-But the most common factor is the buildup of bacterial plaque.
-As bacterial plaque accumulates along the gumline, your smile is exposed to harmful toxins that can break down the natural fibers holding your gums to your teeth, resulting in pockets.
-These pockets give bacteria access to the bloodstream and the rest of the body.
-Gum disease can also make patients more vulnerable to bone loss and tooth decay.
-All of these risks make periodontal therapy an essential service.
+A range of factors contribute to gum disease, including genetics and diet.
+However, the actual cause of this oral health condition is the buildup of bacterial plaque at and below the gum line.
+As plaque accumulates along the gum line, your smile is exposed to a harmful acidic attack that can break down the natural fibers holding your gums to your teeth.
+This results in an increase in the depths of the pockets between teeth and gums.
+These larger pockets allow bacteria and plaque to further accumulate.
+Eventually, the acidic plaques are able to access the bloodstream and the rest of the body.
+This can lead to a serious loss of bone and gum tissue, soft tissue infection, advanced tooth decay, and even tooth loss.
+All of these risks make seeking periodontal therapy as quickly as possible essential.

 The following conditions can increase a patient’s risk of gum disease: